1880 SAFA season: Additional matches

 Controversy regarding a goal kicked during the and game meant the result was not confirmed until it was referred to the SAFA committee.
 The result of the game was eventually decided to not count towards the premiership.

 The and football clubs decided to play another game against each other as their two previous matches during the season resulted in draws.

+Ladder

+An end of season table was published in multiple newspapers on 25 September 1880.
+Due to a transcription error by the reporter, Port Adelaide's loss count was erroneously reported as 3 losses in these reports.
+This has been corrected in the below table.